thedatacrew/sqlserver-coding-standards/documentation/sqlstyle.guide.md

 ### Uniform suffixes

 The following suffixes have a universal meaning ensuring the columns can be read and understood easily from SQL code.
 Use the correct suffix where appropriate

-First Header  | Second Header
+Suffix  | Description
 ------------- | -------------
-Content Cell  | Content Cell
-Content Cell  | Content Cell

-- ID , a unique identifier such as a column that is a primary key.
+ID |  a unique identifier such as a column that is a primary key.
-- Status value or some other status of any type such as publication_status.
+Status | value or some other status of any type such as publication_status.
-- Total -the total or sum of a collection of values.
+Total | the total or sum of a collection of values.
-- Num denotes the field contains any kind of number.
+Num | denotes the field contains any kind of number.
-- Name  signifies a name such as first_name.
+Name | signifies a name such as first_name.
-- Sequance contains a contiguous sequence of values.
+Sequance | contains a contiguous sequence of values.
-- Date denotes a column that contains the date of something.
+Date | denotes a column that contains the date of something.
-- Tally a count.
+Tally | a count.
-- Size the size of something such as a file size or clothing.
+Size | the size of something such as a file size or clothing.

 ### Views